Archives and Manuscript Collections

 • College Publications: Seminary and College catalogues, Wheaton Quarterlies, Niké /Yearbooks, alumnae/I directories, newsletters and other less permanent publications are collected.
 1835 to the present.

-• Faculty Files: some Seminary teachers, and most College faculty members are represented; the files include correspondence, newspaper clippings, resumés, speeches, articles, etc., drawn from Trustee’s, Principal’s, President’s and Provost’s Office records.
+• Faculty Files: some Seminary teachers, and most College faculty members are represented; the files include correspondence, newspaper clippings, resumés, speeches, articles, etc., drawn from records of trustees, principals, presidents, and provost’s offices.
 As the College moves to electronic communication, less information is provided for these files.
 1830s to the present.

-• Staff Files: very few Seminary staff members are represented; early College supervisory staff are included; beginning in the 1960s, most administrative staff have files, and by the 1980s, most staff have a file, which include announcements of hiring and leaving, newspaper clippings, and the like, drawn from President's, Provost's, and Human Resources records.
+• Staff Files: very few Seminary staff members are represented; early College supervisory staff are included; beginning in the 1960s, most administrative staff have files, and by the 1980s, most staff have a file, which include announcements of hiring and leaving, newspaper clippings, and the like, drawn from records of presidents, provosts, and Human Resources.
 As the College moves to electronic communication, less information is provided for these files.
 1900 to present.

 • General Files: materials related to specific classes and academic years not easily categorized for other locations are filed here, including programs, obituaries, reports, newspaper clippings, and the like.
 1835 to the present.